 Plasma: Spin citrated blood at 2500 x g for 10 minutes to remove cells and large debris.
 Aspirate the supernatant and transfer to a new tube and repeat the spin.
 Aliquot the cell-free supernatant and freeze at -80°C. Plasma EV concentrations are in the range of 108-109 vesicles/uL, so aliquots of 25 uL generally suffice.

 Cerebrospinal fluid: Spin CSF at 2500 x g for 10 minutes for cell and debris removal.
 Next, transfer the supernatant to a new tube and repeat.
 Aliquot the cell-free supernatant and freeze at -80°C. CSF EV concentrations are in the range of 105-106 vesicles/uL, so aliquots of at least 100 uL are required.

 Vesicle population size distribution: estimated using well-characterized synthetic vesicles as reference particles

 Vesicle surface protein frequency: percent positive above threshold level of detection

 Vesicle surface protein abundance: in units of mean equivalent soluble fluorochromes (MESF) or estimated antibodies bound per vesicle (ABV)

 Let’s work together

-Let’s talk about your project.
-Schedule an introductory call and get to know our team.
+Need to send us sample info?
+Fill out this form.
 Get to the data that will describe the role of extracellular vesicles in your research aims.
 Fast forward to your discoveries.